grig23/primetime.en/help/programming/browser-tvsdk-2.4/c-psdk-browser-2.4-userinterface/c-psdk-browser-tvsdk-2.4-skin-the-player.md

 ---
 description: You can use the following information to help you skin your player.
 For each visual construct, the corresponding behaviors is mentioned in default behavior.
-seo-description: You can use the following information to help you skin your player.
-For each visual construct, the corresponding behaviors is mentioned in default behavior.
-seo-title: Skinning the player
 title: Skinning the player
-uuid: 516ff846-d76d-4062-b64b-3032f7a70470
 ---

 # Skinning the player {#skinning-the-player}